framework2232/framework2232.github.io/README.md

 - [x] __Markdown__

 ## ABOUT

+Content from a self taught hobby perspective.
+I'm sharing coding, scripts, procedures and basically anything that I found a help to me, which in turn maybe helpful for you.
+I don't pretend to be an expert on coding.
+In fact most of what Ive learnt has come from watching other YouTube channels I subscribe to.
+What I can share is the coding / scripting etc which I wrote to get results shown.

 I independently work on Framework2232 in my free time.
 If you'd like show your support, please follow and promote via the usual social networks.